xorbitsai/inference/README.md

 allowing the seamless distribution of model inference across multiple devices or machines.
 It leverages distributed computing techniques to parallelize and scale the inference process.

-🔌 **Built-in Integration with Third-Party Libraries**: Xorbits Inference provides seamless integration with popular third-party libraries like LangChain and LlamaIndex.
+🔌 **Built-in Integration with Third-Party Libraries**: Xorbits Inference seamlessly integrates with popular third-party libraries like LangChain and LlamaIndex.
 (Coming soon)

 ## Getting Started
 Xinference can be installed via pip from PyPI.
 It is highly recommended to create a new virtual